NFPA Journal®, November/December 2007

 Bristol, TN- 423-764-0126

-Let Leinbach Services Inc. be your commercial heating, air conditioning, plumber, electrician and handyman.
+Let Leinbach Services Inc. be your commercial heating, air conditioning, plumbing and handyman.
 We have locations in Kingsport, TN, Johnson City, TN, and Bristol, TN.

 water heater repair, faucet repair, drain cleaning, toilet repair, toilet replacement, Heating, HVAC, AC, heat pump, heating and air, heating & cooling, air conditioning, furnace, electrical, wiring installation, electrical wiring, home improvement, house repair, garage door repairs, commercial door repair, commercial door replacement.